WATCH: Southport cover-up must never be allowed to happen again, says Jacob Rees-Mogg

 The Home Secretary said Britain must "face up to why this has been happening and what needs to change" with an inquiry to find out the "truth".

 With that in mind, has the handling of the Southport murders damaged your trust in the law?
-Vote in our poll and have your say by commenting below.
+Have your say by commenting below.